Banned On Facebook. Facebook's Creation Of A Parallel Universe

 by Committee

-Last year the nominal head of Facebook, Mark Zuckerberg admitted in a blog post that try as they might, Facebook had still not managed to prevent people having honest conversations on his platform.
+Last year the nominal head of Facebook, Mark Zuckerberg admitted in a blog post that try as they might, Facebook still had not managed to prevent people having honest conversations on his platform.
 The widely criticised and apparatchik-abused 'Community Standards' had not stopped the spread of ideas that its progressive Californian origins took great exception to.
 In fact, worse, it had annoyingly actually made Facebook's users more sophisticated in the way that they created their posts making it even harder for these would-be censors to find a fig leaf to justify their clamping down.

 So he formally announced that going forward Facebook would override these standards.
 Now they would begin to limit traffic on the pages of larger users whose opinions that they disapproved of, or who drove unfavoured populist trends, who while they didn't go against their policies still infringed upon their Cali-Communist sensibilities.
 They would do this by choking traffic (scaling back the sharing of content they disapproved of in Facebook's users' news feeds) particularly where this was likely to lead to 'viral' posts that had a much bigger footprint on the platform.
 So even if they could not apply the old rusty penalties for going against their (arbitrary) standards or their very flexible 'hate speech' classifications, they could now magically restrict the audience for non-liberal content by placing pages in a virtual gulag.
 More amazingly, they'd still achieve the original restrictive objective but now they'd be doing so invisibly without the need to offer any appeal to those they targeted or even advise them of what was being done to them!
 Here's part of the Zuck's scripted speech outlining it:

 Complementing this process, many mainstream politicians were also feeling chill winds of populist rejection as the political climate moved unfavourably.
-Theresa May's Conservatives had frittered away the Brexit goodwill dividend and their PR people watched in dread the steady rise of populist news sites, many of them turbo-charged by social media, which were managing to reach more people than mainstream media outlets Facebook had already been called onto the carpet of various Parliaments and told to restrict content that was buffeting these liberal politicians and send those ghastly types back into their cellars.
+Theresa May's Conservatives had frittered away the Brexit goodwill dividend and their PR people watched in dread the steady rise of populist news sites, many of them turbo-charged by social media, which were managing to reach more people than mainstream media outlets.
+Facebook had already been called onto the carpet of various Parliaments and told to restrict content that was buffeting these liberal politicians and send those ghastly types back into their cellars.
 And Zuckerberg himself had taken his booster seat to Congress to prop himself up, while he plead his case.
 In Britain state agencies had also been knocking at the door of various publishers intimidating them into desisting.

 More formally, in the UK, our country's regulatory reaction to all this had begun to visibly bubble up from various sources, including under Damian Collins, the Chairman of the Digital, Culture, Media and Sport Committee (Parliamentary report, 2018; Global Compact on Censorship; various initiatives including the "White Paper On Online Harms") and also under grillings from the appalling termagant Yvette Cooper, Chairman of the Home Affairs Committee, who had taken over from her colleague Vaz, when he was found to be ordering cocaine for his close rentboy friends.
 The continent-wide alarm at the Yellow Vest phenomenon and wider insolent public mockery of politicians had only increased these political anxieties and the old Russian standby had proved a wonderful pretext to package a reactive response under the repetitively paraded banners of stopping 'fake news' and 'preserving democracy'.
 Those on the Left who had argued that the Brexit Leave campaign had lied and these lies had been chiefly responsible for stealing victory from their clammy hands, quickly fell in line with this proposed censorship of their political enemies, many of them in the media and public service sectors.